K8Trust/traefikwsbalancer/README.md

 ## Acknowledgments

-- gorilla/websocket team for the excellent WebSocket implementation
+- The Traefik team for their excellent plugin system
-- Traefik team for the plugin system
+- The Go team for the robust standard library WebSocket implementation
-- Contributors who have helped improve this project